 If the Critical Review at the end of the third year (as described above) results in a positive reappointment decision, the fourth and fifth year review will be processed in the same way that the initial reappointment reviews are conducted.
 If the decision is 'reappoint with warning' then the fourth year review process will be the same as the third year review.
-Similarly, if the fourth year decision is 'reappoint with warning' then the fourth year decision is 'reappoint with warning' then the fourth year decision is 'reappoint with warning' then the fourth year decision is 'reappoint with warning' then the fifth year review process will be the same as the third year review process will be the same as the third year review.
+Similarly, if the fourth year decision is 'reappoint with warning' then the fifth year review process will be the same as the third year review.